TechnoServe and Partners Win the P3 Impact Award

 Project Nurture receives prestigious award recognizing collaborative excellence in a cross-sector partnership.

 TechnoServe and our partners, The Coca-Cola Company and the Bill & Melinda Gates Foundation, were honored to receive the 2016 P3 Impact Award tonight for our Project Nurture partnership at a ceremony following the Concordia Summit in New York City.

-Presented by the U.S. State Department and other partners, the P3 Impact Award recognizes the world's most innovate and impactful public-private partnerships (P3s).
+Presented by the U.S. State Department and other partners, the P3 Impact Award recognizes the world’s most innovative and impactful public-private partnerships (P3s).
 Project Nurture won out over more than a hundred other cross-sector collaborations addressing a variety of pressing global issues.

 A partnership between TechnoServe, Coca-Cola and the Gates Foundation, Project Nurture developed an innovative shared value solution to challenges in East Africa’s fruit market.
 By promoting improved farming practices and linking farmers to better markets, the project sought to help small-scale mango and passion fruit farmers double their fruit incomes.

-Over five years, the project helped nearly 54,000 farmers farmers in Kenya and Uganda increase their fruit incomes by an average 142 percent.
+Over five years, the project helped nearly 54,000 farmers in Kenya and Uganda increase their fruit incomes by an average 142 percent.